Lobster rolls on wheels: Cousins Maine Lobster food truck launches Nov. 9

 “The fact that we’re in a truck and we can come to people, they’ll get so excited when they see it.
 It kind of creates that excitement, right? ”

-Their territory is all of Northeast Florida and even as far north as Savannah, Georgia.
+Their territory is Northeast Florida and as far north as Savannah, Georgia.
 While they plan to work every day, the wide territory means that the truck may be in one neighborhood only a few times a year.

 The Cousins Maine Lobster food truck menu includes Connecticut and Maine rolls, and lobster quesadillas, grilled cheese, tacos, tots bisque and more.